SweetSmellFox/MFAWPF/docs/en_us/CustomRecognition_Action.md

 # Custom Recognition/Action

-> Note: This document is about how to use C# for registration word corresponding recognition/action
+> Note: This document is about how to use C# to register the corresponding custom recognition/action.

 ## Custom Recognition